beta1360/Algorithm/README.md

 # My Algorithm

 This repo is my storage; save algorithm concepts learning in school, problems to have solved.<br>
-If you want to learn algorithm concepts, please look for InSchool category.<br>
+If you want to learn algorithm concepts, please look up InSchool category.<br>

 ## InSchool Category Reference